ltspicer/GALAXIS.electronic/README.md

 Required files/directories for the Linux binary:
 - **data** directory
-- **updater.sh** file
+- **updater.py** file
 - **galaxis** file

 On Raspberry (Raspbian/Raspi-OS) or macOS use the Python3 variant.

 The update can also be initiated manually.
-To do this, simply start the updater (Linux: **./updater.sh** , Windows: **updater.bat**).
+To do this, simply start the updater.py.

 This is necessary if, for example, Python3.11 has been upgraded to Python3.12.

-Best idea for downloaders from github: Run first the updater (.sh for Linux, .bat for Win).
-This will remove excess files/directories.

-If you do not need the Python variant, remove galaxis.py before starting the updater.
+The updater.py will remove excess files/directories.

 ---------------------